-There are many apps and tools available to help you increase your productivity, such as to-do list apps, note-taking apps, and browser extensions for clipping and saving web pages.
+Many apps and tools are available to help you increase your productivity, such as to-do list apps, note-taking apps, and browser extensions for clipping and saving web pages.

 Today, we’ll look at 10 free Microsoft apps to boost your productivity.
 Maybe you’ll discover your new favorite productivity tool.

 The productivity ratio measures the amount of input over the amount of output.
 Increased productivity leads to more money, more goods, or greater efficiency (i.e., producing the same amount in less time).
 The most important thing is achieving goals and maximizing your time.

 Using productivity software is an easier and more efficient way to complete your work and personal tasks.

 The right productivity apps can help you meet deadlines and achieve your goals, regardless of your profession or personal ambitions.

 You can keep track of important relationships and add plugins to your browser with productivity apps.
 Here are the free Microsoft Applications you can try:

 1. Microsoft To-Do

 Microsoft To-Do lets you make simple-but-intelligent lists of tasks with reminders.
 Additionally, you can create as many separate lists as you like to keep track of the progress of your various projects.
 This application can keep track of work projects, shopping lists, errands, etc.